Icebreaker Games LogoIcebreaker Games

 What if someone shares a very heavy Thorn?

-How to keep it within time?
+How do we keep it on time?